margolisj/go-supreme/readme.md

 ### Pipeline
 * https://sequencediagram.org/ Diagram calls
-* Commandline to feed in file different commands
+* Command line to feed in file different commands
   * https://github.com/spf13/cobra
 * Add ability to kill one of these go routines via select statement from either cancel channel or
 * Restock monitor
-* Unify / pool inital item search
+* Unify / pool initial item search
 * Add mobile API
   * Figure out if mobile can also skip captcha
   * Model an interface for current and former system